 The winter's re-run in 2011-2012 celebrated the King's 84th birthday, Queen Sirkit's 80th birthday and Crown Prince's 60th birthday!

 Three's the charm.

-Water and reflections.
-Whenever you get the opportunity to photograph reflections... grab on to it with both hands!
+REFLECTIONS: Whenever you get the opportunity to photograph reflections... grab it.
 Reflections on water or in a mirror make for great photos.